sldsmkd/altt/README.md

 __Config was defined upfront in an Array, then iterators were used to provision each instance.__

 * Test (in an automated fashion) that both app servers are working, and that the nginx is serving the content correctly.

-## Limitations

-* The Load Balancer is hard coded with the IP addresses predefined in the Vagrantfile, if you need to change these then edit cookbooks/altt/recipes/loadbalancer.rb